Non-league round-up: FA Vase and league action as non-elite football returns

 North Greenford bagged the winning goal in the 84th minute, although Walsham had their chances in the second half, let down by poor finishing and denied by some good saves from home keeper Sam House.

-In the Thurlow Nunn Premier, Gorleston hammered Thetford Town 4-0, while in the Thurlow Nunn North.
+In the Thurlow Nunn Premier, Gorleston hammered bottom club Thetford Town 4-0, who have now lost nine of their 10 league games, while in the Thurlow Nunn North.
 AFC Sudbury Reserves were beaten 5-0 at home to Sheringham.